‘I’ll get it, Mom,’ Dex called out as he loped down the stairs.

 The doctor motioned to the bandage on his head.
 ‘You’ve suffered a traumatic brain injury, a TBI.
 You’ve been unconscious for two weeks.
 Can you remember the accident?’

 ‘An IED.
 It got the Humvee in front of us then… I don’t know.
 How many guys…’

 ‘There were seven fatalities.
 All four in the front vehicle and three from your vehicle.’

 ‘I’m it?’
 Dex said as the names of his squad hit his brain at once: Garcia, Jackson, Emerson, Sanders, Cooper, Chen, Rodriguez.

 ‘Along with the head injury you also sustained burns and a crush injury when the vehicle in front landed on your Humvee trapping your legs.
 Your right leg was broken.
 Your left leg took most of the impact.
-I’m sorry, Jason, but your leg couldn’t be repaired.
+I’m sorry, Joe, but your leg couldn’t be repaired.
 We had to amputate to save you from bleeding out.’

 Dex stared at the doctor trying to understand.
 A sharp pain hit his brain and he closed his eyes against it all.

 His mother leaned forward toward him and held onto his arm.
-He blinked and wondered if this was a dream but guessed not since she looked like her, not some ghoulish version of her, dead eyed and bloody faced his usual nightmares these days.
+He blinked and wondered if this was a dream but guessed not since she looked like her, not some ghoulish version of her, dead eyed and bloody faced which were his usual nightmares these days.

 ‘Hey, Mom.’
 His voice was groggy and wooly from the painkillers.